brueqqe/Portal-Watchface/README.md

 ![Portal Watchface Demo Styles 2](https://github.com/user-attachments/assets/0444c967-0588-4986-8079-a0d9c77565d2)

 So, strap on this watchface and remember: Science isn’t about why.
 It’s about why not!
-Get yours today and start living on Aperture time.
 Cave Johnson, we’re done here.

 # Installation Guide
 To use the Portal Watchface, the KWCH Kustom Watchface Creator app must be installed on the smartphone.
 IMPORTANT: To import the Portal Watchface, the Pro version of the app must be purchased.